Bilje, Croatia

 Bilje (Bellye) is a municipality in the Baranja region of Osijek-Baranja County, in north-eastern Croatia.
 It is 5 km northeast of Osijek, on the edge of the Kopački Rit nature park.
+Prince Eugene of Savoy (1663-1736) constructed a hunting lodge here, Bilje Castle, which later became property of the Teschen branch of the Habsburg family.

 Name

 Its name derived from the Slavic word "bilje" ("herb" in English).
 In German the village is known as Belje, in Hungarian as Bellye, and in Serbian Cyrillic as Биље.
+The area occupied by the municipality of Bilje is 260.15 km².

 Geography

 The municipality of Bilje include following settlements and population (2011 census):